Eva Kacanu

-Eva Kacanu is a Paralympian athlete from the Czech Republic competing mainly in category F54/F56 shot put events.
+Eva Kacanu (born 20 May 1965) is a Paralympian athlete from the Czech Republic competing mainly in category F54/F56 shot put events.

 She competed at the 2004 Summer Paralympics in Athens, Greece.
 There she won a silver medal in the women's shot put F54/F55 event.

 Four years later she competed at the 2008 Summer Paralympics in Beijing, China.
 This time she won the women's shot put F54/F56 event.